vanderhe/fortnet/doc/recipes/docs/fnetdata/index.rst

 the necessary imports, the main method first generates the corresponding next neighbor distances as already mentioned above.
 Two simple list comprehensions further establish lists with the in- and output paths.
-While iterating over all input paths, each corresponding output folder gets created and the ASE `Atoms` object appended to an empty list of structures.
+While iterating over all input paths, an ASE `Atoms` object gets appended to an empty list of structures.
 Since each of those structures will in general have a different number of atoms, the target values are stored in a list of Numpy arrays, where the number of rows being determined by the number of atoms and the columns by the number of targets per atom.
 Finally, a ``Fortformat`` object gets instantiated using the gathered informations, as well as providing keyword arguments to determine if atomic properties are present (default: False) and whether the coordinates should be saved in fractional or absolute format (default: False).